-PRIOR PERMISSION must be obtained from the Division Chair before taking an off-campus course.
-The Approval for Course to be Taken at Another College Form (available in the Express Center or online at https://my.csm.edu/Services/Registrar/default.aspx) must be filled out with appropriate justification and signatures (student's advisor, Registrar, and Division Chair).
+PRIOR PERMISSION must be obtained from the student's major program Associate Dean before taking an off-campus course.
+The Approval for Off Campus Course form (available in the Express Center or online at https://my.csm.edu/Services/Registrar/default.aspx) must be filled out with appropriate justification and signatures (student's advisor, Registrar, and Associate Dean).